Men, masculinities, and environmental issues

 Transport

-Another reason for men’s higher carbon emissions compared to women’s is that they are more likely to drive cars, whilst women tend to more frequently walk and use public transport.
-Driving and flying are often associated with hegemonic masculinity – especially in large, fast vehicles.
-Cara Daggett has devised the concept of ‘petro-masculinity’ to describe how men’s identities are sometimes wrapped up in the conspicuous consumption of fossil fuels.
-Meanwhile, in many contexts men are more likely to cycle, and there can be a range of factors which can put women off doing so, including sexual harassment, which is also a widespread problem on public transport.
+One reason for men’s higher carbon emissions compared to women’s is that they are more likely to drive cars, whilst women tend to more frequently walk and use public transport.
+Driving is often associated with hegemonic masculinity – especially in large, fast vehicles (the same applies to flying, and sailing ‘superyachts’).
+Daggett devised the concept of ‘petro-masculinity’ to describe how men’s identities can be wrapped up in the conspicuous consumption of fossil fuels.
+That said, in many contexts men are also more likely to cycle; there can be a range of factors which can put women off doing so, such as sexual harassment.

 Resources: